rempawl/TaskApp/README.md

 Android App for:
 - adding tasks with or without reminders
 - showing list of today tasks
 - showing list of added tasks
 - editing added tasks
-- showing notifications of upcoming tasks
+- showing notifications for upcoming tasks

 - stats of execution //todo